The Architecture of Handheld Illumination: Why Extension Bars Matter

 |---|---|---|---|

-| Cold Shoe | Friction / Spring Tension | Microphones, small monitors | High lateral torque failure |
+| Cold Shoe | Friction / Spring Tension | Microphones, small monitors | Higher lateral torque failure risk |

-| 1/4"-20 Thread | Mechanical Interlock | LED Panels, heavy monitors | Slow to swap without QR |
+| 1/4"-20 Thread | Mechanical Interlock | LED Panels, heavy monitors | Secure, but slower without QR |

-| 15mm Rod Clamp | Circumferential Compression | Battery plates, heavy arrays | Requires dual-screw for torque |
+| 15mm Rod Clamp | Circumferential Compression | Battery plates, heavy arrays | Most secure; requires dual-screws |

-Logic Summary: Our preference for threaded or rod-based mounting over cold shoes for lighting is based on the mechanical principle that a threaded fastener can handle significantly higher shear loads than a friction interface.
+Logic Summary: Our preference for threaded or rod-based mounting over cold shoes is based on the mechanical principle that a threaded fastener can handle significantly higher shear loads than a friction interface.
 This is a "Safety-First" approach to rigging.

 System Architecture: Power and Cable Management